 Buildings 30 years

 Land improvements 5 years

 Equipment and furnishings 5 years

-Collections are not depreciated.
+Collections (e.g., artwork and books) are not depreciated.
 Costs incurred for repairs, maintenance and minor improvements are charged to expense as incurred.
 Major improvements which substantially extend the useful lives of the assets are capitalized.

 Annuities